UPGRADING YOUR JOURNEY

 Once you know your departure gate, use the directional signage inside the terminal to help direct you to your gate.
 You can also use our interactive map to help find the location of your departure gate.

-Sydney Airport has a free wifi service in the following locations:
+Sydney Airport has free wifi throughout T1 and T2.

 Travelex has both branches and multi-currency ATMs located throughout the International Terminal (T1) where you can buy a range of foreign currencies.